Vedant-MAHAjan/Configuration-Management-with-Ansible/README.md

 ## Configure Linux-based web and database servers using Ansible playbooks 📚

-## Setup 💻

-1. Login to your AWS account
-2. Create a Ubuntu-based EC2 instance and install Ansible on it
-3. Create a key pair for this control machine which
-4. Create 2 more instances, both CentOS with one as a web server and another as a database server
-5. Create a key pair for these instances which will help to ```ssh``` into the instance
-2. Download both of the key pairs
-3. ```ssh``` into the control machine and copy the key pair for target machines from the local device to the control machine

 ## Configuration Management Tools ⚒

 * Configuration management tools are idempotent